Skip to main content

 We have found that those who are ready to discern with our monastic community:

-• have lived a vibrant sacramental life in the Catholic Church for at least 2-3 years after conversion to the Church or reversion back to the Church
+• have lived a vibrant sacramental life in the Catholic Church for at least 2–3 years after conversion to the Church or returning to the Church, pursuing in all its fullness the mystery of baptism and gradually receiving and living out the grace of being a child of God;

-• For recent converts, we require a waiting period of 3 years after entering the Catholic Church before beginning the process of discernment to deeply live the graces of a sacramental life.
+• For recent converts: we require a waiting period of 3 years after entering the Catholic Church before beginning the process of discernment;

 Do You Fit This Description?